Skip to main content

 If you're using stores extensively, especially with lots of advanced features, it may be easier to keep using stores for now and migrate incrementally to signals.

-To do this, replace any store-atom-related imports from @zedux/atoms or @zedux/react with imports from @zedux/stores.
-Refer to this diff for the full list:
+To do this, replace any store-atom-related imports from @zedux/atoms or @zedux/react with the relevant imports from @zedux/stores.
+It may be easier to use import aliases to map the new names to the old.
+Refer to this for the full list:

 import {